thrushd/tabletop-soundboard/firmware/README.md

-How to build PlatformIO based project
+How to build PlatformIO based project (to be replaced)
 =====================================

 1. [Install PlatformIO Core](https://docs.platformio.org/page/core.html)